 Postures are the body positions you hold throughout daily activities, and this includes positions during hockey and training.
-While poor daily postures can result in chronic tightness or limitations, often times the body positions associated to hockey can actually amplify poor postures and make things worse.
+While poor daily postures can result in chronic tightness or limitations, often times the body positions associated with hockey can actually amplify poor postures and make things worse.

 With the amount of screen time built into today's culture, health professionals have coined the term "text neck" to describe the chronically forward neck and shoulder positions.
-Unfortunately the forward leaning on-ice postures of hockey players typically exaggerate this and often act as a catalyst to create further chronically tight and restricted shoulders, neck, and upper back.
+Unfortunately the forward-leaning on-ice postures of hockey players typically exaggerate this and often act as a catalyst to create further chronically tight and restricted shoulders, neck, and upper back.

 This can be further exaggerated by a classic "bro workout" routine that a lot of players default into during the hockey season, with excessive bench press and chest work.
 Focusing on too many push-based exercises will inevitably lead to muscles in the front of the body, such as the pecs, becoming overly tight and pulling the shoulders into a further forward position.

 To combat this, hockey players should be focusing on increasing the amount of "pull" exercises they include in their workout with a minimum ratio of 1:1 (pull:push) within every workout.
 This means that for every set of bench presses there needs to be a set of rows, band pull apart, pull-ups, face pulls, or other posterior shoulder/back exercise.
 These exercises work to strengthen the opposing muscles that help return the shoulder into its original position.